5afe/safe/specs/change_password/01_main.rst

 +++++++++++++

 - App is setup with a password
-- User knows the password.
+- User has correct password.

 Steps
 +++++

 1. Open app Settings
-2. Tap "Change password"
+2. Open "Change password"
 3. Enter the current password
 4. Enter valid new password
 5. Repeat new password